 Network Bandwidth Monitoring

 The program's main function is the monitoring and displaying of inbound and outbound network traffic which transmits through hosts.
-Its operation is based on periodical polling sensors on each host in the network.
+Its operation is based on periodical polling of traffic sensors on each host in the network.
 The traffic Sensor is a function which gathers the current traffic volume on a host's network interface.
 You can configure several different sensors for each host.
 Each sensor takes into account the inbound and outbound traffic from only one network interface.

 The following types of network monitoring sensors are currently supported by the program: